-The Evansville Obedience Club was first formed in 1971 by five hard working and insightful people who were committed to their dogs.
+The Evansville Obedience Club was formed in 1971 by five hard working and insightful people who were committed to their dogs.
 Obedience classes were held in the Basement of the old Evansville Courthouse.
 In 1974, EOC held their first sanctioned AKC obedience match.
 In 2011 we held 17 Obedience and Rally trials, as well as, 6 Agility trials.

-The Club has a membership of over 60 people with approximately fifteen experienced instructors.
+EOC has a membership of over 60 people with approximately fifteen experienced instructors.
 Club members are active in a large variety of dog-related activities including showing in breed and obedience, agility, tracking, herding trials, water dog competition, field training, Flyball relay races, etc.

 EOC assists those who wish to excel in training by sponsoring seminars with top level trainers.
 Some renowned trainers we have hosted include Diane Bauman, Connie Cleveland and Bridgett Carlson.